 Northwestern Essay 2

-Max 1,200 characters, including spaces: Applicants may select one of the following three options:
+Max 1,200 characters, including spaces: Applicants may select one of the following two options:

 - How does Northwestern University, as you know it now, satisfy your desire for a particular kind of learning, community, and future?

 - Please describe a challenging situation you had to face and how you overcame it.

 A minimum of three letters of reference are required and should be submitted directly through PTCAS.
 Within the three references, one must be a physical therapist who has supervised the applicant in a health setting and one must be a college professor or instructor.